-3.2 The Local Governing Body of Open Academy is accountable for ensuring the effectiveness of this policy and our compliance with it.
-Although our Local Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have a named governor who champions safeguarding within the Academy.
-Basil Choudhry is our nominated governor for safeguarding.
+3.2 The Local Governing Body of the Academy is accountable for ensuring the effectiveness of this policy and our compliance with it.
+Although our Local Governing Body takes collective responsibility to safeguard and promote the welfare of our pupils, we also have a named governor who champions safeguarding within the academy, Alyson O'Sullivan.